Planned economy: Computational economic planning

 In 1971 the socialist Allende administration of Chile launched Project Cybersyn to install a telex machine in every corporation and organization in the economy for the communication of economic data between firms and the government.
 The data was also fed into a computer-simulated economy for forecasting.
 A control room was built for real-time observation and management of the overall economy.
-The prototype-stage of the project showed promise when it was used to redirect supplies around a trucker's strike, but after CIA-backed Augusto Pinochet led a coup in 1973 that established a military dictatorship under his rule the program was abolished and Pinochet moved Chile towards a more liberalized market economy.
+The prototype-stage of the project showed promise when it was used to redirect supplies around a trucker's strike, but in a 1973 coup, the army officer, Augusto Pinochet, established a military dictatorship which abolished the program and moved Chile towards a more liberalized market economy.

 In their book Towards a New Socialism (1993), the computer scientist Paul Cockshott from the University of Glasgow and the economist Allin Cottrell from Wake Forest University claim to demonstrate how a democratically planned economy built on modern computer technology is possible and drives the thesis that it would be both economically more stable than the free-market economies and also morally desirable.